Chigirenko-Egor-Dmitrievich/LabWork1/README.md

 ## Contacts
 st128240@student.spbu.ru
 ## Description
-Labwork 1 - the programm for reading bmp file and manipulating it:
+Labwork 1 - the programm for reading bmp file and manipulating it.
+There are 2 options:
+ 1.Processing a pre-selected file "1.bmp": (make --> ./test)
+ 2.Processing your own file using redactor: (make redactor --> ./start)
+## Redactor operations:
  1.Rotating clockwise 90
  2.Rotating counterclockwise 90
  3.Putting gaussan filter on image